Runtime trust for healthcare AI agents

 AI agent infrastructure is shipping faster than its security stack.

 MCP moved from developer convenience to active attack surface.
-Tool poisoning, schema substitution, and command execution now show up in public advisories.
+Tool poisoning, schema substitution, and command execution now show up across public vulnerability advisories.

 HHS OCRYour existing security stack does not see any of this.